Eric Ramírez (footballer, born 1998)

-Eric Kleybel Ramírez Matheus (born 20 November 1998) is a Venezuelan professional footballer who plays as a forward for Bohemians 1905 on loan from Dynamo Kyiv.
+Eric Kleybel Ramírez Matheus (born 20 November 1998) is a Venezuelan professional footballer who plays as a forward for Liga FUTVE club Carabobo on loan from Dynamo Kyiv.

 Club career

 Karviná

 He signed for the Czech First League side Karviná from Zamora in 2017.
 He scored his first goal for them on 24 September in their 2–1 home win against Zbrojovka Brno.

 Loan to Senica

 On 7 February 2019, Ramirez was loaned out to Senica for the rest of the season.

 Dynamo Kyiv

 On 23 July 2021, Ramirez signed a 5 year contract with the Ukrainian champions Dynamo Kyiv.

 Loan to Sporting Gijón

 On 30 January 2022, he went to Sporting Gijón on loan.

 Loan to Bohemians 1905

 On 8 September 2025, Ramírez joined Czech First League club Bohemians 1905 on a one-year loan deal with an option to buy.

+Loan to Carabobo

+On 5 February 2026, Ramírez joined Liga FUTVE club Carabobo on a one-year loan deal.

 International career

 He made his debut for Venezuela national football team on 13 October 2020 in a World Cup qualifier against Paraguay.
 He substituted Cristian Cásseres Jr. in the 89th minute.